What is the Lagom Landing Gap Year?

 No, you can pay tuition on a monthly basis.
-Only your security deposit of $250 and your materials fee of $250 dollars (total of $500) will be necessary to secure your place in the program.
-This is due with your final paperwork.
+Only your security deposit of $450 will be due upon acceptance to secure your place in the program.

 Can I use a 529 Educational Savings account to pay for Lagom Landing tuition?